Install Python on Windows 10/11

-- Go to the official site of Python and download the latest version of Python.
-At the time of writing this tutorial, the latest stable version of Python was 3.9.0.
-On the Python download page, choose the download link for Windows x32-64 executable installer as shown in the image below:
+- Go to the official site of Python and download the latest stable version of Python.
+At the time of writing this tutorial, the latest stable version of Python was 3.12.
+On the Python download page, choose the download link for Windows installer (64-bit) as shown in the image below:

 - After the download is complete, run the Python installer.